spin-itn/spin-itn.github.io/docs/training/ws2/ws2_overview.md

 {: style="text-align: justify;"}

 __Would you like to attend the workshop?__
-Pre-registration information will be distributed by email to the SPIN-info mailing around mid-february.
+Pre-registration information will be distributed by email to the SPIN-info mailing list around mid-march.
 If you are interested, please subscribe to the mailing list [here](https://mailman.rrz.uni-hamburg.de/mailman/listinfo/spin-info).
 {: style="text-align: justify;"}